OS108/os108.org/README.md

 - Open Source standard
 - Adopting better licenses for fostering innovation.
-Prefered license for new development is ISC
+Prefered license for new development is The NetBSD Foundation's (TNF) license is a “2 clause” license
 - Safe and Secure and Privacy focused

 ```